TemariVirus/classy/README.md

 ## Command Syntax

+Commands are single-line and cannot exceed 4094 characters in length.
 All commands are case-sensitive.
-All commands are terminated by a newline character.
-Including the newline character, commands cannot exceed 4095 characters in length.

 ### HELP